-Axelle Van Wynsberghe is a Belgian social anthropologist and research intern at LIMA in Amsterdam.
-She received her BA in Cultural Studies & Anthropology at the University of Kent, and is currently undertaking an MA in Arts & Society at Utrecht University.
-She has won the University of Kent’s Public Engagement Prize in 2017 for her ethnographic film ‘In One Vital Motion’, and was the editor-in-chief of the award-winning art and politics magazine Steal This Magazine in the UK.Locked Pro Plan feature
+Axelle Van Wynsberghe is a Belgian social anthropologist.
+As a freelance researcher and curator based in Brussels, she works as Web Editor for the Democracy in Europe Movement 2025 (DiEM25), and continues to collaborate with the European Commission's Joint Research Center on policy issues concerning digital technologies and society.
+She has also worked for art institutions in the Netherlands, co-curating the HELLO WORLD!
+Exhibition with Fabian Van Sluijs.
+She received her BA in Cultural Studies & Social Anthropology at the University of Kent, as well as an MA in Arts & Society at Utrecht University.
+She has won the University of Kent’s Public Engagement Prize in 2017 for her ethnographic film ‘In One Vital Motion’, and was the editor-in-chief of an award-winning magazine in the UK.Locked Pro Plan feature

-LIMA stores, archives and preserves digital art.
-I support their research on preservation strategies for complex digital objects, and offer a sociopolitical perspective on artworks which address digital culture.
-I am involved in the research and publications LIMA's 'Cultural Matter' symposiums, which include artists Nicholas O’Brien, Harm van den Dorpel, Constant Dullaart, and UBERMORGEN.
+LIMA collects, preserves and distributes digital art.
+I supported their research on preservation strategies for complex digital objects, and my fieldwork offered a sociopolitical perspective on artworks which address digital culture.
+I participated in their Digital Canon?! project workshops and debates with art professionals and supplied an essay for publication.
+I was also involved in the publications and commissions leading up to LIMA's 'Cultural Matter' exhibitions and symposiums, which included internationally-renowned artists Nicholas O’Brien, Olia Lialina, Harm van den Dorpel, Constant Dullaart, and UBERMORGEN.

 This interdisciplinary masters programme includes cultural studies and media theory, aesthetics and art history, anthropology and sociology, and is meant to prepare students to be "a leading figure in the global arts, media, and cultural sectors of the future".
 My MA thesis focuses on the mythos of the born-digital art field, and how these myths are used by artists as a creative platform through which to comment on our post-digital condition.